ferrocene/ferrocene/src/expressions.rst

 :dp:`fls_wuqjaigxdq3r`
 After a :t:`place expression` is moved out, the memory location it represented is deinitialized and shall not be read from until reinitialized.

+:dp:`fls_cPEMHZtPkctX`
+An :t:`immutable place expression` is a :t:`place expression` whose memory location cannot be modified.

+HELP LUKAS!
+What are the immutable place expressions?

 :dp:`fls_ku38h562vfyl`
 A :t:`mutable place expression` is a :t:`place expression` whose memory location